Guillaume Philibert Duhesme: Empire

 In 1808, Duhesme led a corps in Napoleon's ill-fated seizure of Spain.
-He distinguished himself in the capture of Barcelona.
+He distinguished himself in the capture of Barcelona and was made Governor of Catalonia.
 After he persuaded the Spanish governor to admit a convoy of sick Frenchmen, his fully armed grenadiers leapt from their stretchers and captured the castle.
 Later, he successfully defended the city against a Spanish blockade.
 In 1810, after accusations by Marshal Augereau of allowing plundering and other transgressions, he was recalled in disgrace.
+The general came to Paris to justify himself, but was ordered to leave the capital immediately.
+He obeyed and went to Rouen.
+After lengthy investigations had shown the accusations to be unfounded, Duhesme was given the superior command of the fortress of Kehl in 1813.